07 January 2009

 -

-Tesla's 'Robotaxi' brand might be too generic to trademark - The US Patent and Trademark Office has refused one of Tesla's initial attempts to trademark the term "Robotaxi" because it believes the name is generic a...5 weeks ago
+Tesla's 'Robotaxi' brand might be too generic to trademark - The US Patent and Trademark Office has refused one of Tesla's initial attempts to trademark the term "Robotaxi" because it believes the name is generic a...1 month ago

 -